 Research, graduate education, grants and community partnerships

-Christine Portfors, Ph.D., Vice Chancellor of Research and Graduate Education, is responsible for advancing and promoting faculty research; supporting reviewing grant proposal development in collaboration with the office of Grants and Contracts; promoting graduate education; and the development of community partnerships and engagement to support research and technology transfer.
+Christine Portfors, Ph.D., Vice Chancellor of Research and Graduate Education for Vancouver and Tri-Cities campuses, is responsible for advancing and promoting faculty research; supporting reviewing grant proposal development in collaboration with the office of Grants and Contracts; promoting graduate education; and the development of community partnerships and engagement to support research and technology transfer.

 Special projects, research and support

-Holly Beck is the Principal Assistant to the Vice Chancellor for Academic Affairs.
+Holly Davis is the Principal Assistant to the Vice Chancellor of Research and Graduate Education for Vancouver and Tri-Cities campuses, and the Associate Vice Chancellor of Academic Affairs.